 What Documents Should I Gather Before Contacting a Lawyer?

-In leave cases the following documents can be very helpful for your lawyer to review (documents involving trade secrets or other confidential information should be avoided):
+In cases involving violation of FMLA in California the following documents can either make you or break you, and therefore should be gathered before bringing a claim (documents involving trade secrets or other confidential information should be avoided):

 - Employee handbooks and policies;